Deandraharvin3/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Doing the Constraints were a challenge
+Doing the Constraints were a challenge.

 ## License